Use Microsoft Entra pod-managed identities in AKS (Preview)

 You must have the relevant permissions (for example, Owner) on your subscription to create the identity.

-Create an identity which will be used by the demo pod with az identity create and set the IDENTITY_CLIENT_ID and IDENTITY_RESOURCE_ID variables.
+To create an identity to be used by the demo pod with az identity create, set the IDENTITY_CLIENT_ID and IDENTITY_RESOURCE_ID variables, run the following command:

 az group create --name myIdentityResourceGroup --location chinaeast2